Let's Have a Party (rag)

 Let's Have a Party is a 1953 ragtime medley by pianist Winifred Atwell.
 It entered the UK charts on 4 December 1953, spending nine weeks there and peaking at #2.
 It entered the charts again the following year, appearing on 26 November 1954 on the back of the success of Let's Have Another Party.
 This time, the single had a six-week run, and peaked at #14.

+Songs

+The medley, in two parts, contains the following songs: